 These two options are available to Pennsylvanians who did not complete their regular HS curriculum.

-Pennsylvania GED Requirements
+Pennsylvania GED testing requirements

 - Pennsylvania requires test takers to be state residents.

-- Applicants cannot have a high school diploma or be registered for another school program.
+- Applicants cannot have a high school or equivalent diploma.

 The GED exam includes four separate subtests in the fields of Social Studies, Mathematical Reasoning, Science, and Reasoning through Language Arts.
 The HiSET comes with five subject tests because the Language section includes separate writing and reading tests.

 The GED and HiSET exams are modular.
 You can register for, pay for, and take one of the modules at a time.